DuqueDeTuring/books2explore/readme.md

 - Jacques Pépin New Complete Techniques by Jacques Pepin
 - James Hamilton: You Should Have Heard Just What I Seen: The Music Photography by Thurston Moore
 - Japan to 1600: A Social and Economic History by William Wayne Farris
+- Japanese Fairy Tales.
+By Yei Theodora Ozaki
 - Jazz by Herman Leonard
 - Jazz Icons: Series 2 (Boxed Set)
-- The Jesus Machine: How James Dobson, Focus on the Family, and Evangelical America Are Winning the Culture War.
-Dan Gilgoff.
-(Ref “Jesus and John Wayne”, chapter 4,21)
 - Joel on Software: And on Diverse and Occasionally Related Matters That Will Prove of Interest to Software Developers, Designers, and Managers, and to Those Who, Whether by Good Fortune or Ill Luck, Work with Them in Some Capacity by Joel Spolsky
+- John E. Karlin, Who Led the Way to All-Digit Dialing, Dies at 94.
+By MARGALIT FOX
 - Johnny Got His Gun by Dalton Trumbo
 - Journey of the Software Professional: The Sociology of Software Development by Luke Hohmann
 - Journey through Genius: The Great Theorems of Mathematics by William Dunham
 - Journey to the Edge of Reason: The Life of Kurt Gödel, by Stephen Budiansky
+- Journey to the Edge of Reason: The Life of Kurt Gödel.
+By Stephen Budiansky
+- Jungle Book, The.
+By Rudyard Kipling
 - Junkyard Jam Band.
 DIY Musical Instruments and Noisemakers, David Erik Nelson
+- Just a Geek: Unflinchingly Honest Tales of the Search for Life, Love, and Fulfillment Beyond the Starship Enterprise.
+By Wil Wheaton
+- Just Deserts: Debating Free Will, Daniel C. Dennett  and  Gregg D. Caruso
+- Kant's Groundwork for the Metaphysics of Morals: A Commentary by Henry E. Allison
 - Kant: A Complete Introduction (Teach Yourself: Philosophy & Religion) by Robert Wicks
-- Kant's Groundwork for the Metaphysics of Morals: A Commentary by Henry E. Allison
+- Kant: A Very Short Introduction (Very Short Introductions).
+By Roger Scruton
 - Karl Popper.
 A Centenary Assessment.
 Volume I - Life and Times, and Values in a World of Facts by Ian Jarvie, Karl Milford
 - Kelly: More Than My Share of It All by Clarence L. "Kelly" Johnson
 - Kerberos: A Network Authentication System by Brian Tung
 - Kernel Methods for Pattern Analysis by John Shawe-Taylor
+- Keys to Drawing.
+By Bert Dodson
 - Kill Anything That Moves: The Real American War in Vietnam (American Empire Project) by Nick Turse
+- Killing Is Harmless: A Critical Reading of Spec Ops: The Line.
+By Brendan Keogh
 - Kindred: Neanderthal Life, Love, Death and Art , by Rebecca Wragg Sykes
+- Klara and the Sun.
+By Kazuo Ishiguro
 - Know My Name: A Memoir by Chanel Miller
 - Know Your Enemy: Revealing the Security Tools, Tactics, and Motives of the Blackhat Community by Honeynet Project
 - Knowledge: A Very Short Introduction (Very Short Introductions) by Jennifer Nagel
+- Knowledge: A Very Short Introduction (Very Short Introductions).
+By Jennifer Nagel
+- L'invitée (Folio).
+By Simone De Beauvoir
+- L'étranger.
+By Albert Camus
+- L'été (French Edition).
+By Albert Camus
+- L'événement.
+Annie Ernaux.
 - La distinción: Criterio y bases sociales del gusto (Spanish Edition) by Pierre Bourdieu
-- Labor in the Global Digital Economy: The Cybertariat Comes of Age by Ursula Huws
-- Lady Luck: The Theory of Probability (Dover Books on Mathematics) by Warren Weaver
 - La nervadura de lo real.
 Imaginación y razón en Spinoza, Marilena Chaui Souza
 - La Planète des singes, Pierre Boulle
-- Lágrimas en la lluvia.
-Rosa Montero
+- Labor in the Global Digital Economy: The Cybertariat Comes of Age by Ursula Huws
+- Lady Luck: The Theory of Probability (Dover Books on Mathematics) by Warren Weaver
+- Lady Sings the Blues: The 50th-Anniversay Edition With a Revised Discography.
+By Billie Holiday & William Dufty
 - Language and Mind by Noam Chomsky
 - Language Implementation Patterns: Create Your Own Domain Specific and General Programming Languages by Terence Parr
 - Language, Truth and Logic (Penguin Modern Classics) -  by Ayer, A.J., Rogers, Ben.
 - Las ciudades invisibles (Biblioteca Italo Calvino nº 3) by Italo Calvino, Aurora Bernárdez
+- Las ciudades invisibles: 3 (Biblioteca Italo Calvino) (Spanish Edition).
+By Italo Calvino
+- Last Unicorn: The Lost Version, The.
+By Peter S. Beagle
 - Last Witnesses: An Oral History of the Children of World War II by Svetlana Alexievich, Richard Pevear
+- Late in the Day: Poems 2010–2014.
+By Ursula K. Le Guin
+- Lathe of Heaven, The.
+By Ursula K. Leguin
 - Lave, Jean, Cognition in Practice: Mind, Mathematics, and Culture in Everyday Life, Cambridge University Press, 1988.
 (Ref in Norvig’s great essay “Teach Yourself Programming in Ten Years”)
 - Law, Sex, and Christian Society in Medieval Europe by James A. Brundage
+- Le deuxième sexe (Tome 1) - Les faits et les mythes (French Edition).
+By Simone De Beauvoir
+- Le deuxième sexe (Tome 2) - L'expérience vécue (French Edition).
+By Simone De Beauvoir
 - Le Soin est un humanisme.
 Cynthia Fleury.
 - Learn Calligraphy: The Complete Book of Lettering and Design by Margaret Shepherd
 - Learned Pigs & Fireproof Women: Unique, Eccentric and Amazing Entertainers by Ricky Jay
 - Learning Resources Prepared Slides Combo Set, 48 Specimens
 - Learning to See Creatively: Design, Color & Composition in Photography (Updated Edition) by Bryan Peterson
+- Lectures and Clippings From My Scrap Book (Classic Reprint).
+By Lilla D. Windsor
+- Legacy of Violence: A History of the British Empire.
+Caroline Elkins
 - Leibniz: A Very Short Introduction by Maria Rosa Antognazza
 - Leica m the Advanced School of Photography by Gunter Osterloh
-- Legacy of Violence: A History of the British Empire.
-Caroline Elkins
+- Leprechauns of Software Engineering, The.
+By Laurent Bossavit
 - Les années.
 Annie Ernaux.
 - Lessons from a Dark Time and Other Essays by Adam Hochschild
+- Letters to a Young Mathematician (Art of Mentoring).
+By Ian Stewart
 - Letters to My Palestinian Neighbor: Yossi Klein Halevi: 9780062844910
-- L'événement.
-Annie Ernaux.
 - Leviathan (Penguin Classics) by Thomas Hobbes
 - Leviathan Wakes (The Expanse Book 1) by James S. A. Corey
+- Leviathan Wakes (The Expanse Book 1).
+By James S. A. Corey
+- Leviathan.
+By Thomas Hobbes
 - Liar's Poker: Rising Through the Wreckage on Wall Street by Michael Lewis
+- Life in Code.
+By Ellen Ullman
+- Life of the Mind: The Groundbreaking Investigation on How We Think, The.
+By Hannah Arendt
 - Life’s Edge: The Search for What It Means to Be Alive, Zimmer.
 - Lightning in a Bottle: Chaos, Complexity, and Computation in Climate Science. ("...which also features a lot of discussions of chaos.
 Chapters 5 and 6 in particular might be relevant.")
 - Like a Mother: A Feminist Journey Through the Science and Culture of Pregnancy by Angela Garbes.
 (Entrevista con autora en podcast “Talk nerdy”)
 - Linguistics: An Introduction to Language and Communication, 6th edition (The MIT Press) by Adrian Akmajian
 - Lise Meitner: A Life in Physics (Volume 11) (9780520208605): Sime, Ruth Lewin
+- Lisp Hackers.
+By Vsevolod Dyomkin
 - Lisp in Small Pieces. by Christian Queinnec
+- Literary Theory: A Very Short Introduction.
+By Jonathan Culler
 - Literate Programming (Lecture Notes) by Donald E. Knuth
+- Little Brother.
+By Cory Doctorow
+- Little Friend: A Novel, The.
+By Donna Tartt
+- Logic by Wilfrid Hodges
 - Logic for Philosophy, Theodore Sider
-- Logic by Wilfrid Hodges
+- Logic of Collective Action, The.
+By Mancur Olson
 - Logic: The Laws of Truth, by Nicholas J.J.
 Smith
 - Logicomix: An epic search for truth by Apostolos Doxiadis
 - Loneliness: Human Nature and the Need for Social Connection by John T. Cacioppo
 - Los Alamos by William Eggleston  |
+- Los autonautas de la cosmopista: o Un viaje atemporal París-Marsella.
+By Julio Cortázar
+- Los límites de la interpretación.
+By Umberto Eco
+- Los viajes de Gulliver (Spanish Edition).
+By Jonathan Swift
 - Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutions
 - Lost History: Contras, Cocaine, the Press & 'Project Truth' by Robert Parry
 - Lost in Thought: The Hidden Pleasures of an Intellectual Life by Zena Hitz
+- Lost Revolution, The.
+By Chris Harman
 - Love and Math: The Heart of Hidden Reality by Edward Frenkel
 - Love's Knowledge: Essays on Philosophy and Literature by Martha C. Nussbaum
 - Ludwig Wittgenstein: The Duty of Genius by Ray Monk
 - Luhmann Explained: From souls to systems.
 Hans-Georg Moeller.
 - Lying: Moral Choice in Public and Private Life by Sissela Bok
 - Lyrical and Critical Essays by Albert Camus
+- Lágrimas en la lluvia.
+Rosa Montero
 - Machine Beauty: Elegance And The Heart Of Technology (Repr Ed) (Masterminds) by David Gelernter
+- Machine of Death: A Collection of Stories About People Who Know How They Will Die.
+By Ryan North & Matthew Bennardo & David Malki
+- Machine Question, The.
+By David J. Gunkel
 - Madhouse at the End of the Earth.
 THE BELGICA'S JOURNEY INTO THE DARK ANTARCTIC NIGHT, by Julian Sancton
 - Magic Furnace by Marcus Choun
+- Magic of Thieves (Legends of Dimmingwood).
+By C. Greenwood
 - Magic Trees of the Mind: How to Nurture Your Child's Intelligence, Creativity, and Healthy Emotions from Birth Through Adolescence by Marian Diamond, Janet Hopson
+- Magnus Chase and the Gods of Asgard, Book 1: The Sword of Summer (Rick Riordan’s Norse Mythology).
+By Rick Riordan
 - Magritte: Attempting the Impossible by Siegfried Gohr, René Magritte  |
 - Make It Stick: The Science of Successful Learning by Peter C. Brown
+- Making of Karateka, The.
+By Jordan Mechner
+- Making of the Atomic Bomb, The.
+By Richard Rhodes
+- Making of the English Working Class, The.
+By E. P. Thompson
 - Making Software: What Really Works, and Why We Believe It by Andy Oram
+- Making Things Happen: Mastering Project Management.
+By Scott Berkun
 - Malina by Ingeborg Bachmann
+- Man in the High Castle, The.
+By Philip K. Dick
+- Man Without a Country, A. By Kurt Vonnegut
 - Manage I.T.: A Step by Step Guide to Help New and Aspiring IT Managers Make the Right Career Choices and Gain the Skills Necessary by Joe Santana, Jim Donovan  |
+- Managing Humans: Biting and Humorous Tales of a Software Engineering Manager.
+By Michael Lopp
 - Managing Software Requirements: A Use Case Approach by Dean Leffingwell
 - Managing Technical People: Innovation, Teamwork, and the Software Process by Watts S Humphrey
 - Managing the Unmanageable
+- Managing the Unmanageable: Rules, Tools, and Insights for Managing Software People and Teams.
+By Mickey W. Mantle & Ron Lichty
 - Manifold: Time, Stephen Baxter
 - Manufactured Landscapes: The Photographs of Edward Burtynsky by Edward Burtynsky
 - Marco Polo and the Encounter of East and West	by Suzanne Conklin Akbari, Amilcare Iannucci  |
 - Markets in the Name of Socialism por Johanna Bockman
 - Marriage, a History: How Love Conquered Marriage by Stephanie Coontz
+- Martian Chronicles, The.
+By Ray Bradbury
 - Martian's Daughter: A Memoir, von Neumann Whitman
+- Martian: A Novel, The.
+By Andy Weir
 - Martians of Science: Five Physicists Who Changed the Twentieth Century by Istvan Hargittai
+- Marx's Concept of Man	Marx's Concept of Man by Erich Fromm, T. Bottomore
 - Marx, Capital and the Madness of Economic Reason
-- Marx's Concept of Man	Marx's Concept of Man by Erich Fromm, T. Bottomore
+- Marx: A Very Short Introduction (Very Short Introductions).
+By Peter Singer
 - Masochism: Coldness and Cruelty (French: Présentation de Sacher-Masoch) is a 1967 book by the philosopher Gilles Deleuze (ref by Samantha Hill @ the quarantine tapes podcast episode 171)
+- Mass Delusions and Hysterias: Highlights from the Past Millennium - CSI.
+By csicop.org
 - Mastering Bitcoin: Unlocking Digital Cryptocurrencies, Andreas M. Antonopoulos
 - Mastering Copperplate Calligraphy: A Step-by-Step Manual (Lettering, Calligraphy, Typography) by Eleanor Winters
 - Mastering Digital SLR Photography by David D. Busch
 - Mastering the Requirements Process by Suzanne Robertson, James Robertson
+- Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture.
+By David Kushner
 - Mathematical Excursions to the World's Great Buildings by Alexander J. Hahn
 - Mathematical Snapshots (http://store.doverpublications.com/0486409147.html)
+- Mathematical Theory of Communication, A. By Casey Reas
+- Mathematical Writing.
+By Donald E. Knuth & Tracy Larrabee & Paul M. Roberts
 - Mathematician's Delight (Penguin mathematics) by W. W. Sawyer  |
 - Mathematics and Humor	Mathematics and Humor by John Allen Paulos
 - Mathematics and Its History (Undergraduate Texts in Mathematics)